Do you enjoy looking up material strengths? Jump Straight to Download Page

 ..to the situation where Excel gives you the data you need using one simple formula.

 X313 is the Excel add-in that lets you improve the reliability and speed of preparing your piping engineering spreadsheets.
-Now you can easily get Code data and do the usual calculations without manually looking up data or using cumbersome tables in your spreadsheets.
+You can easily get Code data and do the usual calculations without manually looking up data or using cumbersome tables in your spreadsheets.

 With X313 you get the following functions in your spreadsheets:

-- Allowable stress for any ASME B31.3 material and temperature
+- Allowable stress for any ASME B31.3 Table A-1 material and temperature

 - Class rating for any B16.5 material group and temperature